Torrance California

 There were 56,001 households, out of which 18,558 (33.1%) had children under the age of 18 living in them, 29,754 (53.1%) were opposite-sex married couples living together, 6,148 (11.0%) had a female householder with no husband present, 2,510 (4.5%) had a male householder with no wife present.
 There were 2,152 (3.8%) unmarried opposite-sex partnerships, and 309 (0.6%) same-sex married couples or partnerships.
 14,472 households (25.8%) were made up of individuals, and 5,611 (10.0%) had someone living alone who was 65 years of age or older.
 The average household size was 2.58.
 There were 38,412 families (68.6% of all households); the average family size was 3.14.

-The population was spread out, with 31,831 people (21.9%) under the age of 18, 10,875 people (7.5%) aged 18 to 24, 38,296 people (26.3%) aged 25 to 44, 42,710 people (29.4%) aged 45 to 64, and 21,726 people (14.9%) who were 65 years of age or older.
+There were 31,831 people (21.9%) under the age of 18, 10,875 (7.5%) aged 18 to 24, 38,296 (26.3%) aged 25 to 44, 42,710 (29.4%) aged 45 to 64, and 21,726 (14.9%) who were 65 years of age or older.
 The median age was 41.3 years.
 For every 100 females, there were 94.7 males.
 For every 100 females age 18 and over, there were 91.8 males.

-There were 58,377 housing units at an average density of 2,840.3 per square mile (1,096.6/km2), of which 31,621 (56.5%) were owner-occupied, and 24,380 (43.5%) were occupied by renters.
+There were 58,377 housing units at an average density of 2,840.3 units per square mile (1,096.6 units/km2), of which 31,621 (56.5%) were owner-occupied, and 24,380 (43.5%) were occupied by renters.
 The homeowner vacancy rate was 0.8%; the rental vacancy rate was 5.3%.
 85,308 people (58.7% of the population) lived in owner-occupied housing units, and 58,984 people (40.6%) lived in rental housing units.

 As of March 2019, Torrance had a median household income of $85,070 and a median family income of $102,637.

-It also has the second-highest percentage of residents of Japanese ancestry in California (8.9%), after the neighboring city of Gardena.
+Torrance has the second-highest percentage of residents of Japanese ancestry in California (8.9%), after the neighboring city of Gardena.

 As of the census of 2000, there were 137,946 people, 54,542 households, and 36,270 families residing in the city.
 The population density was 6,715.7 inhabitants per square mile (2,592.9/km2).
-There were 55,967 housing units at an average density of 2,724.7 per square mile (1,052.0/km2).
+There were 55,967 housing units at an average density of 2,724.7 units per square mile (1,052.0 units/km2).
 The racial makeup of the city was 59.2% White, 28.6% Asian, 2.2% Black or African American, 0.4% Native American, 0.4% Pacific Islander, 4.6% from other races, and 4.7% from two or more races.
 12.8% of the population were Hispanic or Latino of any race.

 There were 54,542 households, out of which 31.1% had children under the age of 18 living with them, 52.1% were married couples living together, 10.3% had a female householder with no husband present, and 33.5% were non-families.
 27.5% of all households were made up of individuals, and 9.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.51 and the average family size was 3.10.

-In the city, the population was spread out, with 23.0% under the age of 18, 6.8% from 18 to 24, 32.4% from 25 to 44, 23.8% from 45 to 64, and 14.1% who were 65 years of age or older.
+In the city, 23.0% of the population was under the age of 18, 6.8% was from 18 to 24, 32.4% from 25 to 44, 23.8% from 45 to 64, and 14.1% was 65 years of age or older.
 The median age was 39 years.
 For every 100 females, there were 94.7 males.
 For every 100 females age 18 and over, there were 91.5 males.

 The median income for a household in the city in 2008 was $79,312, and the median income for a family was $98,473.
 Males had a median income of $50,606 versus $36,334 for females.
 The per capita income for the city was $39,118.
 About 4.7% of families and 5.4% of the population were below the poverty line, including 5.7% of those under age 18 and 7.4% of those age 65 or over.